FIFA World Cup video games: FIFA 18 DLC (Russia)

 EA released free expansion for FIFA 18 based on the 2018 FIFA World Cup in May 2018, featuring all 32 participating teams (and the ones already featured in FIFA 18) and all 12 stadiums used at the 2018 FIFA World Cup.
 There is no regional qualifying rounds that lead up to the World Cup to be feature on this DLC like there was for the previous three World Cup games.
 It was released for PlayStation 4, Xbox One, Windows and Nintendo Switch, with an update to mobile devices later, on 6 June, and an update to FIFA Online 4 on 31 May.
 Coins transfer over from the actual Ultimate Team game and there is no transfer market, meaning all players have to be obtained from packs.

 FIFA 23 DLC (Qatar)

 FIFA 23 features both men's and women's World Cup game modes, replicating the 2022 FIFA World Cup and the 2023 FIFA Women's World Cup.
 Once again this expansion does not feature a World Cup qualification mode that leads to the actual World Cup itself and only offers the tournament with the participating teams just like the previous 2018 DLC edition.
 Unlike the previous World Cup games, this mode doesn't include all tournament stadiums, as it includes only two out of eight stadiums.

 2026 FIFA World Cup

+Licensed games

-On 2 October 2025, FIFA announced FIFA Heroes as the official video game for the 2026 FIFA World Cup, scheduled for release in 2026 on Android, iOS, Nintendo Switch, PlayStation, and Xbox platforms.
+On October 2, 2025, FIFA announced the video game FIFA Heroes, scheduled for release in 2026 on Android, iOS, Nintendo Switch, PlayStation, and Xbox platforms.

+In May 2026, the Football Manager 26 video game also announced the addition of licensed 2026 FIFA World Cup content.

+In December 2025, Netflix announced a new simulation-type game featuring the World Cup, produced by Delphi Interactive and Refactor Games.
+In May 2026, it was announced the Netflix-published game would be titled "FIFA World Cup – Launch Edition" and would be released on June 11 2026.

+In the same May 2026 announcement, FIFA also confirmed that they would adopt a non-exclusive "Digital Football" ecosystem, with games of various genres adopting the FIFA license.
+Games mentioned alongside the new World Cup game were FIFA Heroes, FIFA Rivals, FIFA Super Soccer, Football Manager, eFootball and Rocket League, with more games joining the ecosystem in the following months.

+Unlicensed games

+In May 2026, it was announced that an unlicensed 2026 FIFA World Cup mode, titled The World's Game, would be added to the EA Sports FC 26 video game on June 4, 2026, with 53 fully licensed and playable national teams (41 of which are competing in the World Cup), two non-licensed teams with authentic players (Egypt and Japan), five non-licensed generic squads (Algeria, Curaçao, Iran, Iraq, and Jordan), and new World Cup stadiums.